-Even when you consider the protein-boosting effect of the peas and flaxseed contained in some recipes, this looks like the profile of a wet product containing a moderate amount of meat.
+Even when you take into consideration the protein-boosting effect of the flaxseed meal, this looks like the profile of a canned formula containing a moderate amount of meat.

-VeRUS is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 4 stars.
+VeRUS is a grain-inclusive canned dog food using a moderate amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to this VeRUS product line.
 If there are no recalls listed in this section, we have not yet reported any events.